 Be sure to keep yourself vulnerable…

 Do people tell you these things often?
-You have probably never had those things said to you because we live in a world of minimizing hurt, damage, and exposure.
+Of course not!
+You’ve probably never had those conversations because we live in a world of minimizing hurt, damage, and exposure.

 I believe that our ability to expose our hearts is an important component of being emotionally and spiritually healthy.
 Let me tell you why.